 If a flag notification takes place while taking an exam, the following could happen:

 - You may receive a notification letting you know you’ve gone against the exam guidelines.

 - Your exam may get paused and a live pop-in takes place.
 The timer does not stop on your exam when a live-pop-in takes place.

 - The flag may occur in the background with no indication to you.

 In-exam flags are sent to the proctor queue and/or marked by the AI for exam administrator’s review.

 If I receive a message or am flagged, what does this mean?

 This means your exam administrator will be able to review all of the flags within exam taker’s sessions.
-An in-exam flag is not always indicative of academic dishonesty or cheating.
+An in-exam flag is not always indicative of an academic violation.
 Flags are there for your exam administrator to review and understand your exam experience.

 What can Support tell me about a flag?